Ubiqu0/UbiOne/README.md

      1. RX to A9
      2. TX to A10
      3. GND to GND
-     4. 3.3V to 3.3V or 5V to 5V (it depends on the option you have selected in the FTDI converter)
+     4. 3.3V to 3.3V or 5V to 5V (it depends on the option you have selected in the FTDI converter).
   2. Put the STM32 MCU in **programming mode** by
-      1. pressing and holding **BOOT**,
+      1. pressing and holding **BOOT**
       2. press and release **NRST**
-      3. release **BOOT**.
+      3. release **BOOT**
-  3 Arduino IDE is now ready to compile and upload (click upload in Arduino IDE).
+  3 Arduino IDE is now ready to compile and upload (click upload in Arduino IDE)

 ---
 # Pinout